200hr YTT FAQ’s

 That is totally fine :) We will be learning a lot, and all of the principles that we are learning can be applied to your yoga practice, and also to your life.
 This training is all about identifying and trusting the inner voice, and then living your truth, whether that is through teaching yoga, or bringing the training into another job, relationship, etc.

 This is an immersive experience, and it is important that you are present for the duration of the training.
-And, you'll want to be here for the whole thing, because it's going to be super awesome and transformative.
-Please email Rachel@HeartThreadYoga.com with any concerns about this.
+And, we also understand that things happen!
+We will work with you to figure it out.
+Please email Rachel@HeartThreadYoga.com with any concerns about schedule.

 Yes, we will have a few assignments outside of class - for the most part, it will be readings that we will then discuss in class.
 Here is a detailed breakdown: